Baltimore Assault Lawyer

 - You committed any type of assault, including merely creating a fear of imminent harmful contact in another person, with a firearm

 The law in Maryland defines a serious physical injury as being an injury that is so severe that it puts the injured person at substantial risk of death or causes a type of permanent disfigurement or impaired loss of function in a body part.

 If you are currently charged with assault in the first degree, you could be facing a felony conviction which carries a prison sentence of up to 25 years.
-With such serious sentences at stake, it’s always prudent to work with a Baltimore assault lawyer who can help you minimize the effects of the charges against you.
+With such serious sentences at stake, it’s always prudent to work with a Baltimore assault attorney who can help you minimize the effects of the charges against you.